baogianghoangvu/Micekeys/README.md

 - Mostly for moving between tabs (in browser, IDE)
 - Middle 2 keys = Next vs. Previous tab position-wise<sup>(2)</sup>
 - Front-most = reload browser tab (refresh cache)
-- Back-most = Window task view
+- ~~Back-most = Window task view~~
+- **EXPERIMENTAL** Back = Close program, _Alt-F4 feels rather dangerous bc can't be easily undo-ed, but this button seems very rarely used so far (even with previous combo) and also a bit hard to reach, probably worth trying esp. for Surface Book where F-keys are a hassle_

 #### Lower-Mid Row
 - Supplementary keys
 - Middle 2 keys = Shift vs. Ctrl, to combo with Mouse Wheel (Shift-Scroll = Horizontal scrolling, Ctrl-Scroll = Zoom in/out)
-- Front vs. Back = Full screen vs. Fully-minimize window
+- ~~Front vs. Back = Full screen vs. Fully-minimize window~~
+- **EXPERIMENTAL** Front = Alt, _not too sure what to combo with but sometimes I felt I might as well have Alt together with Ctrl & Shift in this row_

 #### Bottom Row
 - Mostly for manipulating screens